tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Auditing-an-engineering-organisation.md

 change to ensure new engineers are happy and productive.

 An audit may completely contradict an assumption that reducing headcount is an intelligent allocative decision.
-Likewise, an audit could contradict an assumption that the organisation should increase headcount by 50%: if it takes an engineer 6 months to get up to speed, should you hire 10 people, or hire 3 engineers and spend 3 months improving the onboarding situation.
+An audit could contradict an assumption that the organisation should increase headcount by 50%: if it takes an engineer 6 months to get up to speed, should you hire 10 people, or hire 3 engineers and spend 3 months improving the onboarding situation.

 Alternatively, if your organisation assumes it needs more engineers because of a lack of capability to do X, an audit looking at the learning and development